CodeForPittsburgh/fishfryform/README.md

 ## Database

-Fish Fry data is stored as the features array of a `geojson` FeatureCollection in AWS DynamoDB.
+Fish Fry data is stored as the features array of a `geojson` FeatureCollection in [AWS DynamoDB](https://aws.amazon.com/dynamodb/).
 Schema and validation is managed at the application-level with `Marshmallow`, with further management provided for the form itself by `WTForms`.

-To talk to DynamoDB, we've put some calls made using the AWS `boto3` library behind a simple *abstraction layer* (`core/api/db_interface`).
-This makes CRUD requests easy; it also keeps our ReST-ful API logic separate from the database API (in case we need to switch databases again).
+To talk to DynamoDB, we've put some calls made using the AWS `boto3` library behind a simple *CRUD layer* (`core/api/db_interface`).
+This makes CRUD requests easy; it also keeps our ReST-ful API logic separate from the database API.
+If for some reason we need to migrate to another database (e.g., PostgreSQL), this CRUD layer is the only part of the code that knows about the database, and the only part that would need to be changed.

 ---